Eye injuries in the 2019–2020 Chilean protests

-Protester in Chile with eye patch, November 2, 2019.

-An injured protester during the 2019–2020 Chilean protests in Santiago.

 The 2019–2020 Chilean protests are characterised by widespread eye injuries, including many globe ruptures ("exploded eyes"), among protesters as result of Chilean riot police's use of rubber bullets and tear gas grenades.
 Data from the National Institute of Human Rights (INDH) shows that the use of rubber bullets and pellets by security forces has left at least 1,863 injured, including 268 with eye problems.
 According to the Chilean Ophthalmology Society, this is the highest number of injuries of this type registered during protests or in conflict zones in the world.
 In late November, security forces announced the suspension of the use of rubber pellets as a crowd control method in the protests.
 The INDH updated figures at the end of January 2020 reporting that 427 persons had received eye injuries at the hands of the police.
 Almost 90% of the injured are men.
 As of early January 2020 the age of injured goes from 14 to 59 years, and averages 28 years.

 UTO, the Ocular Trauma Unit (Unidad de Trauma Ocular) of Hospital del Salvador has treated the majority of eye injuries.
 By November 18 it was estimated that nearly 30% of the cases of eye injury that had occurred in the context of the protests involved "exploded eyes", a trauma for which there is no remedy, and results in complete blindness of the affected eye.
 Monday October 21 is reported by ophthalmologist Mauricio López as one of the days with most eye injuries, that day Hospital Salvador received twenty cases of which ten alone came in the span of a single hour.
 The high command of the Chilean police ordered an end to the use of supersock cartridges on October 31.
 Despite this and other initiatives declared by the high command the number of severe eye injuries in November was about the double as in October.